 Joshua Sharp continues his examination of what the Bible says about women in ministry, calling his readers to examen fully Paul’s words about the subject.

 The words we say to and about one another and when we say them matters.
 Speaking the right words in these wrong times may be easier than we realize.

 By Eric Black / Editor

-Mark Rotramel, pastor of First Baptist Church in El Paso, Texas, shares his background and thoughts on church and ministry.
+Bruce Webb, the pastor of The Woodlands First Baptist Church, shares his background and thoughts on the church and ministry.